mrc-ide/mics-datasets/README.md

 The workflow for parsing and downloading MICS survey datasets was developed by [OJ Watson](https://github.com/OJWatson).

+#### `mics_rds`

+The task `convert_mics_rds` re-saves the MICS datasets as RDS files.
+It saves the following artefacts:

+* A CSV `mics_survey_catalogue.csv` with a list of all surveys and the assigned location code and survey ID.
+The task assigns a `survey_id` to each survey consisting of a three letter location code, survey year and suffix `MICS`.
+  For national surveys, the location code is the ISO3.
+For subnational surveys, it is the first two letters of the ISO3 and a third letter, and checking that it does not clash with assignd ISO3 codes.

+* The folder `mics_datasets_rds` contains an RDS file for each survey dataset.
+The RDS file consists of a list of data frames for each of the datasets contained in the raw zip.
+SPSS datasets are imported via `haven:read_sav()` and saved as ` haven_labelled` variables.
+If the raw dataset contained a `.txt` Readme file, this is also saved in the list via `readLines()`.
+Early MICS surveys contained MS Word (`.doc`) Readme files.
+These are not parsed.

+This exists as a separate task from `download_mics_datasets` so that errors or adjustments to the parsed RDS files can be fixed without re-downloading all raw files.

 ## Creating or updating the archive

 Creating the archive requires the `orderly` package: